 More Resources for New Faculty Penn Students Demographics More Calendar, Classroom or Course Roster Information More Syllabus Language and Policies More Placing Book Orders More Getting Started with Canvas, Penn’s […]

-This reflects the semester that applies for most undergraduate classes.
+This calendar applies to most undergraduate classes.
 Other schools at Penn may have their own schedules.
-If you have questions about your teaching semester, check with your […]
+For additional context, you may also consult the Penn Academic Calendar.
+If you have […]

 Academically-Based Community Service (ABCS) Course Development Grants The Barbara and Edward Netter Center for Community Partnerships sponsors course development grants to promote Academically Based Community Service (ABCS) courses that integrate […]